GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 The motivating use cases are helping video conferencing and video game web applications adapt to CPU utilization.
-The initial experimental implementation of the API aims to support the following potential decisions:
+The initial experimental implementation of the API aims to support the decisions listed here.

 ### Video conferencing